awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 Being instance flexible is an important [Spot best practice](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html), you can use [*attribute-based instance type selection (ABIS)*](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-instance-type-requirements.html) to automatically select multiple instance types matching your requirements.
 A common case when using Auto Scaling groups, is to use it with workloads that require a mix of Spot and On-Demand capacity.

-In this step you create a *json* file for Auto Scaling groups CLI.
-The configuration of the Auto Scaling group uses the launch template that you created in the previous steps and ABIS for any current generation non-GPU instance types with `2 vCPU` and no limit on memory. `OnDemandBaseCapacity` allows you to set an initial capacity of `1` On-Demand Instance.
+In this step you create a *json* file for creating Auto Scaling groups using AWS CLI.
+The configuration uses the launch template that you created in the previous steps and ABIS to pick any current generation non-GPU instance types with `2 vCPU` and no limit on memory. `OnDemandBaseCapacity` allows you to set an initial capacity of `1` On-Demand Instance.
 Remaining capacity is mix of `25%` On-Demand Instances and `75%` Spot Instances defined by the `OnDemandPercentageAboveBaseCapacity`.

 ```
 cat <<EoF > ./asg-policy.json